uncbiag/mermaid/docs/source/configurations.rst

+.. _configurations:

 Configurations
 ==============

-*mermaid* makes use of various configurations to parameterize the registration algorithms and how computations are performed (e.g., CPU or GPU).
+*mermaid* makes use of various configurations to parametrize the registration algorithms and how computations are performed (e.g., CPU or GPU).

 .. contents::